sonic-net/SONiC/doc/srv6/srv6_static_config_hld.md

 Specifically, there is no mechamism in SONiC allowing SDN controllers or users to directly add configuration for SRv6 without involving BGP.

 In this document, we first define a new **SRV6_MY_SID_TABLE** table in CONFIG_DB that serves as the configuration source of SRv6 in SONiC.
-Then, we design a new SRv6 Manager module in bgpcfgd to subscribe to the **SRV6_MY_SID_TABLE** table and compile changes in CONFIG_DB to changes in the configurations of FRR.
+Then, we design a new SRv6 Manager module in bgpcfgd to subscribe to the **SRV6_MY_SID_TABLE** table and compile changes in CONFIG_DB to changes in the configurations of FRR (Note: the new SRv6 Manager relies on the new configuration CLI brought in by [FRR PR#16894](https://github.com/FRRouting/frr/pull/16894)).
 To verify the correctness of the aforementioned flow, we also define the relevant YANG model specification.
 The workflow of the new mechanism is shown in the following diagram.